Navy Supply Officer

 Their daily life is a mix of military discipline and corporate executive management.
 When "Afloat" (on a ship), the Supply Officer is the head of the Logistics Department.
 They manage the ship's cooks (the Galley), the sailors' pay, and the massive inventory of spare parts and high-explosive ordnance deep in the hull.
 If a radar component breaks at 2 AM in the middle of a storm, the Supply Officer is the one who must troubleshoot the inventory system to find a replacement instantly.

-When "Ashore," they work in massive naval depots or MINDEF, negotiating multi-million ringgit defense contracts with global giants like Boeing or BAE Systems.
+When "Ashore", they work in massive naval depots or MINDEF, negotiating multi-million ringgit defense contracts with global giants like Boeing or BAE Systems.
 They must ensure that every ringgit of taxpayer money is accounted for, following strict Ministry of Finance protocols.

 AI is excellent at tracking inventory, but it cannot negotiate a defense contract with a foreign government, nor can it manage the human morale of a hungry, exhausted crew.
 It is a highly respected career with an incredibly lucrative transition into the civilian logistics and shipping industry.